mininet-wifi/sphinx_rtd_theme/docs/intro.rst

 - It isolates the wireless interfaces from each other
 - wmediumd implements backoff algorithm.
 TC relies only in FIFO queue discipline.
 - It decides when the association has to be evoked based on the signal level
 - Values for bandwidth, loss, latency and delay are applied relying in a matrix.
 This matrix implements an option to determine PER (packet error rate) with outer matrix defined in IEEE 802.11ax.
-The matrix is defined in Appendix 3 of :ref:`11-14-0571-12 TGax Evaluation Methodology<https://mentor.ieee.org/802.11/dcn/14/11-14-0571-12-00ax-evaluation-methodology.docx>`.
+The matrix is defined in Appendix 3 of `11-14-0571-12 TGax Evaluation Methodology <https://mentor.ieee.org/802.11/dcn/14/11-14-0571-12-00ax-evaluation-methodology.docx>`_.
 - We highly recommend wmediumd for both adhoc and wireless mesh networks.